7kylor/attn-knn-release/README.md

 ## Acknowledgments

 This research was conducted with honest reporting of both successes and limitations.
-See docs/honest_assessment.md for detailed analysis.
+The project concluded in December 2025 with the finding that attention-weighted kNN does not meaningfully outperform simpler baselines.
+See `docs/honest_assessment.md` for detailed analysis.

+**Project Status**: CONCLUDED - No further investigation planned.